Jafarabad County

 Jafarabad County (شهرستان جعفرآباد) is in Qom province, Iran.
 Its capital is the city of Jafariyeh, (Note: Formerly the village of Gazeran) whose population at the time of the 2016 National Census was 9,387 in 2,552 households.

 History

-After the 2016 census, Jafarabad District (Note: Renamed the Central District of Jafarabad County) and Qahan Rural District were separated from Qom County in the establishment of Jafarabad County, which was divided into two districts of two rural districts each, with Jafariyeh as its capital and only city at the time.
-In 2018, the village of Qahan was elevated to the status of a city.
+In 2021, Jafarabad District (Note: Renamed the Central District of Jafarabad County) and Qahan Rural District were separated from Qom County in the establishment of Jafarabad County, which was divided into two districts of two rural districts each, with Jafariyeh as its capital and only city at the time.
+The village of Qahan was converted to a city in 2017.

 Demographics

 Administrative divisions

 Jafarabad County's administrative structure is shown in the following table.